 (The Dead Zone | Stephen King)

-Fast forward to 1970, Johnny Smith teaches English at a high school in main and is dating one of the other teachers at the school, Sarah Bracknell (Stephen King Wiki).
-They both go on a date that ends in a spectacular showing of Johnny’s latent ability when he wins a “Wheel of Fortune” carnival game over and over.
+Fast forward to 1970, Johnny Smith teaches English at a high school in Maine.
+He is also dating one of the other teachers at the school, Sarah Bracknell.
+They both go on a date that ends in a spectacular showing of Johnny’s latent ability.
+He wins a “Wheel of Fortune” carnival game multiple times.
+This upsets the game manager, and so Johnny and Sarah leave.

 “He was still gripping her hand, looking into her face with’ a faraway, dreamy contemplation that made her feel nervous.
 She had heard things about Johnny Smith, rumors that she had disregarded with her own brand of hard-headed pragmatism.
 There was a story that he had predicted Marie Michaud’s boy was going to be all right, even before the doctors were one hundred percent sure they wanted to try the risky operation.